LordKriegan/timetracker/README.md

 Front end:

     MVP:
-        * Upload file to server
+        * Upload file to server - DONE
+        * Pass data from upload page to timetracker page - DONE
         * Display list of activitys
         * Create timer
-        * Change color of activities as they are passed Nice to haves:
+        * Change color of activities as they are passed
+        * Find a nicer theme.
+Current color scheme = ugh.
+    Nice to haves:
         * Rearrange activities
         * Delete (maybe a checkbox to skip it? that way it can be unchecked if they change their mind) activities
         * play ding sound as activity is passed
+        * Nicer navbar

 Back End: